tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 who don't run away always are polite and step aside.
 It may be that when I was a very little fellow and didn't know much about the Great World and the people who live in it, I might have run away from some one, but if I did, I can't remember it.
-Why do you ask, Unc' Billy?"
+Why do you ask, Uncle Billy?"

-"Oh, no reason in particular, Sis Skunk.
+"Oh, no reason in particular, Sister Skunk.
 No reason in particular.
-Only Ah wonder sometimes if yo' ever realize how lucky yo' are.
-If Ah never had to worry about mah hungry neighbors, Ah reckons perhaps Ah might brush mah coat oftener."
-Unc' Billy's eyes twinkled more than ever.
+Only I wonder sometimes if you ever realize how lucky you are.
+If I never had to worry about my hungry neighbors, I reckon perhaps I might brush my coat oftener."
+Uncle Billy's eyes twinkled more than ever.

 "Worry," replied Jenny Skunk sagely, "is the result of being unprepared.
 Anybody who is prepared has no occasion to worry.
-Just think it over, Unc' Billy."
+Just think it over, Uncle Billy."

-It was Unc' Billy's turn to scratch his head thoughtfully.
-"Ah fear Ah don't quite get your meaning, Sis Skunk," said he.
+It was Uncle Billy's turn to scratch his head thoughtfully.
+"I fear I don't quite get your meaning, Sister Skunk," said he.

-"Sit down, Unc' Billy, and I'll explain," replied Jenny.
+"Sit down, Uncle Billy, and I'll explain," replied Jenny.